 How We Fail to Love

 Here is a perfect example of how we fall short of loving others or guiding them correctly .

 A sick person sadly states, “Gangrene has developed in my left foot and it needs to be amputated.”

 The consoling person proclaims, “Oh, that is terrible…I’m so sorry to hear that.”

 Well, it sounds like the consoling person is being kind…just like any of us would do, but are they really helping the sink person, like Christ would help?

 With the above example, we can see a person who is not happy nor rejoicing with their cross since they “sadly” declared their foot needed to be amputated.
 Now some people can accept reality pretty well and others not so well.
-But just “accepting” reality isn’t what someone does who truly loves the cross.
+But just “accepting” reality isn’t what a true follower of Christ does, who truly loves the cross.
 We really live the faith, we don’t just “accept” what is occuring that is bad, we “rejoice” in our sufferings.

 “[We] rejoice in our sufferings” (Romans 5:3).